kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ### Connecting from outside of the cluster ###

-We can confirm that the hashresponse-dep is working with `port-forward` command.
+We can confirm that the hashresponse-dep is working with the `port-forward` command.
 Let's see the name of the pod first and then port forward there:

 ```console
 $ kubectl get po